galetaire/spahousing/pages/posts/credit.md

 - **Observation B**: The average mortgage amount follows an uptrend.
 This is a consequence of inflation, being the reason why within the general collective there is the thinking of _"housing always goes up"_, which has it's part of truth.
 - **Observation C**: Although the average mortgage amount tends upwards, there are corrections.
 The most important happened in the year 2007-2013.
 - **Observation D**: The real credit movement (second chart) allow us to see the credit/debt cycles.
 - **Observation E**: About the ratio (third chart).
-If it is _greater than 1_, there are more mortgages than home sales, indicating the danger of a credit bubble.
-If it is _less than 1_, there are more home sales than mortgages, indicating that cash purchases are gaining strength.
+If it is greater than 1, there are more mortgages than home sales, indicating the danger of a credit bubble.
+If it is less than 1, there are more home sales than mortgages, indicating that cash purchases are gaining strength.

 # Data sources